1

 Although female joros are large and fearsome-looking, they are not particularly dangerous.
 If handled roughly, they may give a painful bite, but it is not known to be a serious threat to humans.
 Joros are shy and will not behave aggressively.

 Generally speaking, joros are not a threat to people in any way.
 In my own experience handling them (sometimes on purpose, sometimes not!), I have found them slow-moving and gentle.
-Capturing them with tweezers for a preliminary research study in Georgia, I noticed that they rarely bit in self defense.
-However, all spiders are venomous, including the joro.
+Capturing them with tweezers for a preliminary research study in Georgia, I noticed that they rarely bite even in self defense.
+However, all spiders are venomous, and the joro is no exception.
 This means that joros can deliver a painful bite, which some people describe like a bee-sting in intensity.

 What’s the difference between venomous and poisonous?